-Chances are your doctor’s office has implemented new procedures for delivering care – especially if you think you have the coronavirus.
-Don’t wait until you get sick or need medical attention to reach out.
-Give your doctor a call or visit their website to find out about current policies, and the options available to you such has telephone and video appointments.
+And, of course, your health care provider knows your medical history and can help with concerns or questions you have.
+The doctor’s office probably has some new procedures for office visits, especially if you think you may have the coronavirus.
+Don’t wait until you get sick to reach out.
+Give your doctor a call or visit the website to find out about the different options you have for getting care.